Employee Performance and Expectation Management in SMEs and startups

 Importance of an Employee Performance Management System in an SME

 As a company grows, the number of staff increases over time.
 Generally, some companies manage them better than others as far as performance management goes.
-It is a process that requires understanding not just the business side of things, but also the so-called personal or humane aspects which govern a person.
+It is a process that requires understanding not just the business side of things, but also the so-called personal or humane aspects which govern a person and professional.
 Then, of course, it needs to be executed.
-And it is a challenge at all levels – intellectual, logistical, analytical, etc. thus, in the fast-paced world of business delivery and clients expectation management, these aspects get sidelined in an organization.
+And it is a challenge at all levels – intellectual, logistical, analytical, etc. Thus, in the fast-paced world of business delivery and clients expectation management, these aspects get sidelined in an organization.
+Specially if it is not yet a mature organization but is still growing fast.
 But in the longer run, if not managed properly, employee performance management can be an area that hampers the growth of a company.
 You may remain an SME all your company-life if you do not respect the aspect.
 Business leaders are always cognizant of the financial reward profiles and may neglect the employee motivation aspects.
 Some of the employee expectations may be unrealistic.
 But others may be legitimate and could hurt you if you do not pay attention to those details.
 And hence, you need to have a thorough communication on an ongoing basis with your employees.
 On performance aspects like any others.

 The first aspect to manage an employee’s performance is to register or record it.
 This is a human resources department logistics and business-line issue which is managed very beautifully in large corporations managing hundreds of thousands of employees.
 This is the reason they thrive so well.
 Their game may not be the deepest on technology or IP, but it is pretty solid on the behavioral side of human capital.
 They have generally robust systems in place that accumulate all the data over time.
 They get these HR systems built tailor-made and customized for them.
 An SME needs to do the same for employee assessment.
 If it is present in your appraisal cycles, it is great.
 Else, you can start by thinking ahead of time and invest before the next cycle.
 You can use any of the many free systems available if you can not afford a dedicated paid system for your needs.
 But you need to train your Human Resources personnel on any one of these.
 You can get the HR and managers trained for this yearly exercise beforehand.
 Even if you have a yearly exercise in place for the appraisal for performance, you can have a performance recording and communications cycle on a half-yearly or even quarterly basis if the need be.
 Of course, it should not make the whole floor dull and dim in anticipation every quarter.
 Hence, it can be a lighter toned exercise that way.
 But you need to note and understand where your employees stand in terms of their performance as often as possible.
 This is good for them in the long run.
 If an employee is distracted, they can over the course of time self-correct if it is communicated to them.
 But at the same time, we should not look to micromanage.
 Employees are humans who shall have humane problems from time to time and cannot be on top of their game every month of every year.
 Cut them some slack that way.
 That is what a smart and mature manager would do anyway.